STATUTE OF THE BGS

 (2).
 Member of the Society can be excluded for violations of the member obligations envisaged in the Statute or because of personal behaviour incompatible with the further membership.
 The decision for exclusion is taken by the Governing Board and may be appealed to the General Assembly.

 (3).
 The dropping out is possible in case of non-payment of membership fees for two consecutive years.
-The latter is ascertained with a decision of the Governing Board and after approval by the General Assembly of the Society.
+The latter is ascertained with a decision of the Governing Board.

 Article 11.
 (1).
 The Society members have rights: